WELCOME TO SEAPOLE

 TIBET is closer to the equator, especially its higher end near the Pamir Knot.
 It's still cool and dry, but can sustain grasslands resembling the Altiplano, and the deeper valleys are forested, even atop the plateau.

 Though the climate's milder, MONGOLIA rivals Somalia as the least changed region of this alternate Earth.
 Mountains with conifer forests alternate with wide grassy valleys and plains.
-The Gobi is no desert, but a vast sea of grass.
+Biggest difference: the Gobi is no desert, but a vast sea of grass.

 ANADYR (Asia's southeastern tip) is Japanlike, with a temperate climate but stronger seasons and colder winters than Grecian Alaska across the strait.
 Korea, Kamchatka and Sakhalin all resemble Hokkaido, which is remarkably unchanged: boreal forest and snowy volcanoes.
 But the rest of JAPAN is near-Arctic--the north coast supports sparse spruce taiga, but its south coast, unshielded from the pack ice only a few hundred miles south, is tundra.
 Fuji is ice-clad nearly to its feet, except when it erupts.